 Unpaid Penalty Charge Notices Progression Summary

-What happens if you ignore a PCN?
-Failure to pay your Penalty Charge Notice will result in action taken under the relevant legislation to recover the penalty charge, so what action will be taken?
+Failure to pay your PCN will result in action taken under the relevant legislation to recover the penalty charge.
+Possible actions are

 After 14 days

-You lose the right to pay at the discounted sum after 14 days starting with the date on which the Penalty Charge notice was issued.
+You lose the right to pay at the discounted sum after 14 days, starting with the date on which the PCN was issued.

 After a further 14 days

-A Notice to Owner or Enforcement Notice will be issued to the registered keeper (as held by the Driver and Vehicle Licensing Agency - DVLA).
-Failure to act on this will result in a Charge Certificate.
+A notice to owner (NtO) or enforcement notice will be issued to the registered keeper (as held by the Driver and Vehicle Licensing Agency - DVLA).
+Failure to act on this will result in a charge certificate.

 After a further 28 days

-A Charge Certificate will be sent to you notifying you that the charge has increased by 50%.
+A charge certificate will be sent to you notifying you that the charge has increased by 50 percent.

 After a further 14 days